otimistas/gwork-server/docs/contents/task.md

 mage db:seed
 ```

-Apply [seeds.sql](. /db/seeds.sql) is applied to the created database to create the initial data.
+Apply `/db/init/**/` is applied to the created database to create the initial data.

 #### `db:drop`